roughdrafts-xyz/Linki/sigili/README.md

 A storage interface can be a large number of things - If it can be written and read from, it can be used as a storage interface.
 An Article Repository's services can all be connected to different storage interfaces as well.

 Interaction with a storage interface is implemented via the services located in sigili/article.

+## What does Sigili mean?

+I wanted to use the name Sigil, but a popular library on pypi already uses that.
+Sigili is the plural of Sigil.
+It also means a few things in different languages.